jeandat/angular-shell-schematic/src/ng-new/files/__directory__/docs/perfs.md

 A few remarks:

-- icons are downloaded directly from material design icons site and not installed via npm:
+- icons are downloaded directly from material design icons site and not installed via npm/yarn:
     - it avoids us a slow download over network of the entire library
     - it allows us to download the icon we need in the form and color we need directly without searching it in node_modules
     - svg icons are downloaded in 24px size and put in `svg` folder
     - the downloaded file should be renamed to respect `<<%= prefix %>-svg-icon>` convention name: `<name>-24px.svg`
-    - you can then declare it in `gulpfile.js` and generate again the sprite: `npm run gen:svg-sprite`
+    - you can then declare it in `gulpfile.js` and generate again the sprite: `yarn gen:svg-sprite`

 ## Dynamic imports